leijing7/AutoItScripts/README.md

 **5. inputAdobeSerialNumber.au3**

-  This shows how to input the serial numbe when the serial number window pops up.
-Just replace the * asterisk with real number.
+  This shows how to input the serial number when the serial number window pops up.
+Just replace the * asterisk with real number in the script.

 **6. inputAdobeSigninInfo.au3**